Sad Puppies: 2017 campaign

-A change in the Hugo award nomination process starting with the 2017 awards was implemented to reduce the power of "bloc" voting.
+Two changes in the Hugo award nomination process to reduce the power of slate voting, first proposed in 2015, went into effect starting with the 2017 awards.

 For the 2017 Hugo awards, in January 2017 author Amanda S. Green announced on a shared blog run by Torgerson, Paulk, and others associated with the campaign that author Sarah A. Hoyt would run the Sad Puppies 5 campaign, and that same day announced on the Sad Puppies 4 website that a website and recommendation list for Sad Puppies 5 would be forthcoming.
 No such campaign was ever created.
 A Rabid Puppies list for the year was created by Vox Day containing 22 items across the categories, 11 of which ended up on the shortlists; a further 5 received enough nominations, but were disqualified as ineligible.
 Several categories contained no Puppy nominees, including Best Novel, and none had more than a single nomination.
 None of the slate items won.
 An analysis by Mike Glyer of File770 estimated that the number of Rabid Puppy slate voters was around 80–90.
 No Sad Puppy or Rabid Puppy campaigns have been run since.